-District Response Scotland County Schools will conduct an annual broad based sweep of the general population of K-12 students at the beginning of the year (BOY), through the use of EOG test scores, aptitude and achievement assessments as well as the K-2 Math assessment (students scoring 95% correct or higher).
+District Response Scotland County Schools will conduct an annual broad based sweep of the general population of K-12 students at the beginning of the year (BOY), through the use of EOG test scores, aptitude and achievement assessments as well as the K-2 Math assessment (students scoring 88% correct or higher).
 Students who meet at least one of these parameters of the broad sweep are then referred to the AIG District Office for testing.
 These students are then provided advanced differentiation in small groups to meet their extended learning needs, in addition to extension opportunities through the Primary Education Thinking Skills (P.E.T.S) program.

-- At 2nd grade, all students across the district participate in the CogAT assessment.
-This assessment serves as a universal screener to help identify students who are showing higher ability levels.
-These students are referred for gifted services or talent development efforts. - In grades 3-12, Scotland County Schools will use the following indicators in various combinations to determine those students who are AG, IG, AI, and AM or AR and in need of differentiated educational services.
+- Grades K 1 students who show academic and intellectual abilities may be referred for gifted services.
+Students at the K-2 Grade level are identified using following assessments: The Woodcock-Johnson IV Tests of Cognitive Abilities or the WISC-V Test (Wechsler Intelligence Scale for Children.
+The WISC-V must be administered by a school Phycologist.
+Students who are administered the WISC-V must be 6 years of age. - At 2nd grade, all students across the district participate in the CogAT assessment.
+This assessment serves as a universal screener to help identify students who are demonstrate high ability levels.
+These students are referred for gifted services or talent development efforts. - In grades K-12, Scotland County Schools will use the following indicators in various combinations to determine those students who are AG, IG, AI, and AM or AR and in need of differentiated educational services.
 To qualify for services in the academically gifted program, a student must meet the criteria in 3 of the 4 areas on the Frasier Talent Assessment Profile (FTAP)

-AIG Labels

-AG Academically Gifted in Reading and Math (88 %ile)

-IG Intellectually Gifted (98 %ile) in

-reading and math AI Academically/Intellectually Gifted in Reading or Math (98 %ile & 88 %ile or above on either) AM Academically Gifted in Math - 88 %ile or above AR Academically Gifted in Reading - 88 %ile or above
+AIG Labels AG Academically Gifted in Reading and Math (88 %ile) IG Intellectually Gifted (98 %ile) in both reading and math AI Academically/Intellectually Gifted in Reading or Math (98 %ile or above on either) АМ Academically Gifted in Math - 88 %ile or above AR Academically Gifted in Reading - 88 %ile or above